 - Topicals

-Medical marijuana cardholders can buy 2.5 ounces of one type of medical cannabis.
-Else they can buy a combination that amounts to 2.5 ounces.
-Patients may purchase their cannabinoids all in one dispensary.
-Or they may go to several dispensaries.
+If you are a medical marijuana cardholder, you can buy 2.5 ounces of one type of medical cannabis.
+Else you can buy a combination that amounts to 2.5 ounces.
+As a patient, you may purchase your cannabinoids all in one dispensary.
+Or you may go to several dispensaries.

 Dispensaries share customer information with each other.
-So they will not sell cannabis to patients who already met their limit.8
+So they will not sell cannabis to you if you already met your limit.8

 - Learn more about the Nevada Medical Marijuana Program.